nicolasspring/sinaasappel/README.md

 ## Recursive sum

-Use the following commands to calculate the sum of a nested list of ints:
+Use the following commands to calculate the unweighted sum of a nested list of ints:

 ```python
 from sinaasappel import recursive_sum